BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 }
 ```

-The `Dashboard`, once configured, will present the results of your sparql query in a table.
+The `Dashboard`, once configured, will present the results of your SPARQL query in a table.
 Each item in the row will be clickable and lead to a details page showing the `Resource`, in this case, a list of scientists that have contributed data to the project.

 ## How to Configure a Studio

 ### Studio Creation

-To create a new studio, go to the Admin space, and select an organization and a project.
+To create a new `Studio`, go to the Admin space, and select an organization and a project.
 In the Project View, you will see a list of Studios with the `Create Studio` button.

 Click the `Create Studio` button.